Vanashreeghegde/Medical-AI-VIT-/README.md

-# 🔬 Medical AI: Cancer Detection with Vision Transformers (ViT)
+# 🔬 Cancer Cell Classification

 This repository contains the implementation of an **Explainable AI (XAI)** system for histopathology image analysis.
 Using the **Vision Transformer (ViT)** architecture, the model identifies malignancy in tissue patches and provides visual "Heatmaps" to explain its diagnostic reasoning.